 2) Perception Factor: Trust and Lifestyle Matter a lot

 China’s Reform and Opening-up Revolution happened in the late 70s in 20 century.
-Basically, Xennials and Millenials have been mainly impacted by the wave of reforming.
+Basically, Xennials and Millenials have been mainly impacted by the wave of reform.

 3) Product Exclusivity